Auto Insurance Requirements in Virginia

 Virginia drivers who are caught driving under the influence (DUI) of alcohol or drugs have different insurance requirements than those with a clean driving record.
 You will need to carry an FR-44 policy for at least three years, which doubles the minimum coverage requirements and must be filed as your proof of financial responsibility.

-The cost of FR-44 insurance in Virginia is higher than the cost of SR-22 insurance because SR-22 drivers may still purchase the standard minimum liability limits.
+The cost of FR-44 insurance in Virginia is higher than that of SR-22 insurance because SR-22 drivers may still purchase the standard minimum liability limits.
 However, both filings will result in higher premiums than for a driver with a clean record, so we recommend comparing quotes from multiple insurers.

 Uninsured motorist fee in Virginia